akhealth/RFP-ARIES-Support/ARIES_SUPPORT_RFP.md

 ## Sec.
 1.03 Deadline for Receipt of Proposals

-Proposals must be received no later than 4:00 pm prevailing Alaska Time on 3/12/2021.
+Proposals must be received no later than 4:00 pm Alaska Prevailing Time on 3/26/2021.

 Late proposals or amendments will be disqualified and not opened or accepted for evaluation.